Bit Perfect Jitter

 • Using an Asynchronous Rate Converter ( ASRC ) to manipulate the data such that it "fits" in the two clock domains

-• Using the DAC clock to drive the clock in the the source ( "asycnchronous" modes - async USB, async firewire, most ethernet solutions, some kind of link from DAC to source )
+• Using the DAC clock to drive the clock in the source ( "asycnchronous" modes - async USB, async firewire, most ethernet solutions, some kind of link from DAC to source )

 The last is the best - assuming the same level of competency is applied in all cases, but all bets are off otherwise...